kbjiang/02_study/by_topic/LLM/RLHF.md

 	1. Why not directly learn from preference samples (those RM model was trained on)?  https://youtu.be/vuWbJlBePPA
 	2. Finetune Llama 2 with DPO. https://huggingface.co/blog/dpo-trl
 4. Chip Huyen https://huyenchip.com/2023/05/02/rlhf.html
+5. Nice X [post](https://x.com/karpathy/status/1821277264996352246) from Andrej Karpathy. *# RLHF is just barely RL*
+	1. He called the RM just a "vibe check" and "*1.
+The vibes could be misleading - this is not the actual reward (winning the game).
+This is a crappy proxy objective.
+But much worse, 2.
+You'd find that your RL optimization goes off rails as it quickly discovers board states that are adversarial examples to the Reward Model.
+Remember the RM is a massive neural net with billions of parameters imitating the vibe.
+There are board states are "out of distribution" to its training data, which are not actually good states, yet by chance they get a very high reward from the RM.*"
+	2. So the major reason is that RM as a reward is not good enough.
+Language is too open-ended comparing to games like Go. *"But how do you give an objective reward for summarizing an article?
+Or answering a slightly ambiguous question about some pip install issue?
+Or telling a joke?
+Or re-writing some Java code to Python?"*
+	3. I guess that's why DPO works, because RL is not really necessary for existing LLM alignment.